ranbureand/sitefolio/_posts/2021-08-13-multilingual-sites-in-jekyll-2.markdown

 ## Front matter

-In the front matter of each page or post, but for the usual variables, we set two new custom variables to handle the multilingual logic[^logic] of the site:
+In the front matter of each page or post, in addition to the usual variables, we set two new custom variables to handle the multilingual logic[^logic] of the site:

 + `language` defines the language of the page/post
 + `language_reference` relates different translations of the same page/post

-We can use `language` to retrieve only the pages or posts that have the same language, and `language_reference` to retrieve only the pages or posts that return the same content translated in different languages (read the sections [navigation.html]({% post_url 2021-08-14-multilingual-sites-in-jekyll-3 %}#navigationhtml) and [language-switch.html]({% post_url 2021-08-14-multilingual-sites-in-jekyll-3 %}#language-switchhtml) for more details).
+We can use `language` to retrieve only the pages or posts in the same language, and `language_reference` to retrieve only the pages or posts that return the same content translated into different languages (read the sections [navigation.html]({% post_url 2021-08-14-multilingual-sites-in-jekyll-3 %}#navigationhtml) and [language-switch.html]({% post_url 2021-08-14-multilingual-sites-in-jekyll-3 %}#language-switchhtml) for more details).

 ### Pages